shixiao/cs426-spring2022-labs/lab1/lab1.md

  - In `server_test.go`, add unittest skeleton code following the Golang testing tutorials such as [this](https://go.dev/doc/tutorial/add-a-test) and [this](https://pkg.go.dev/testing);
  - In each unittest, spin up a `VideoRecServiceServer` by calling `MakeVideoRecServiceServerWithMocks` with the desired options.

 By the end of this lab, you should add at least 5 unit tests.
-Your tests should have coverage (i.e., at least part of one unit test) on the basic functionality, batching, stats, error handing, retrying, fallback to trending videos.
+Your tests should have coverage (i.e., at least part of one unit test) on the basic functionality, batching, stats, error handling, retrying, fallback to trending videos.
 You of course are welcome to add more tests than just 5.
 You must include at least some end-to-end tests (i.e., testing `GetTopVideos`), but we encourage you to include unittests of any nontrivial functionality of your `VideoRecService`.

 `go test -run='.*' -v` should pass on your implementation as well as our private reference implementation. (**Extra credit** will be given to tests that caught bugs in our reference implementation.)